bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+SQL is a programming language used to manage relational databases. relational databases uses a structure that allows us to identify and access data in relation to another piece of data in the database usually in a form of a table.
 - [ ] Why do tables need a `primary key`?

+primary keys can be predictable and allow for identification of objects in the table.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. a foreign key.
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+To create a many to many relationship, we add an intermediary table made up of foreign keys designed to reference primary keys on each of the other tables.
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.